typhoon-hil/pytest-typhoon-polarion/README.md

 **Description:**

-* **Secrets file path**: Path to the files with the user/agent credentials
+* **Secrets file path**: Path to the files with the user/agent credentials.
-* **Configuration file path**: Path to the files with the Polarion and plugin configuration
+* **Configuration file path**: Path to the files with the Polarion and plugin configuration.
-* **Polarion Project ID**: ID of the project to be sync on Polarion Server
+* **Polarion Project ID**: ID of the project to be sync on Polarion Server.
-* **Polarion Test Run ID**: ID for the Test Run of project configured in the previous option
+* **Polarion Test Run ID**: ID for the Test Run of project configured in the previous option.
-* **Comments by the plugin**: Comments that contains the assertion data for each Test Case/Work Item
+* **Comments by the plugin**: Comments that contains the assertion data for each Test Case/Work Item.
-* **Allure URL**: The address that points to the Allure report used in the hyperlinks of each Test Case/Work Item
+* **Allure URL**: The address that points to the Allure report used in the hyperlinks of each Test Case/Work Item.
-* **Polarion Version**: Informs the plugin which Polarion Server version is being used
+* **Polarion Version**: Informs the plugin which Polarion Server version is being used.
-* **Enable Log File**: Internal log_file with information regarding configuration (Token is also log, be careful to share this data)
+* **Enable Log File**: Internal log_file with information regarding configuration (**Warning:** The token info is also logged, be careful to share this data).
 * **Log File Path**: Path to save the log file.
-If not inform will be used the same as the one running the tests
+If not inform will be used the same as the one running the tests.

 ## Miscellaneous
 ### How to create a token